Welcome to Service Dog Laws in California

 Service dog laws in California and other states can be confusing, and there are various reasons for this.
-There are multiple laws that govern the use of these special animals, as well as very similar types of working dogs that are not technically service dogs (emotional support dogs, therapy dogs, companion dogs).
+There are multiple laws that govern the use of these special animals, as well as very similar types of working dogs that are not technically service dogs, such as emotional support dogs, therapy dogs, and companion dogs.

 - Federal ADA – Americans with Disabilities Act for public access rights

 - Fair Housing Act (FHA) for housing situations